131 Physical Geology with Laboratory (4)

 375 Topics in Tropical Biology (4)

 An intensive field experience in neotropical ecosystems (rainforests, coral reefs, mangroves, caves, etc.).
 Descriptive studies of local flora and fauna will be combined with an in-depth investigation of a topic of interest.
 Field activities will include moderately strenuous exercise under a variety of weather conditions.
 Destinations may include Belize, Costa Rica, Trinidad, or other tropical sites.
 Course fee required.
 Identical to BIO 375.
 Prerequisite: BIO 130 and sophomore status or higher, and consent.
-Offered in select January Terms.
+Offered intermittently.

 393 Scanning Electron Microscopy (SEM) (2)

 Introduces the essentials and broad research applications of SEM.
 Topics include the preparation of biological and non- biological specimens, the use of secondary and backscattered electrons for imaging, and the operation of SEM in high vacuum and variable pressure modes.
 Hands-on training and independent operation of the SEM are mandatory.
 Identical to BIO 393.
 Prerequisites: Sophomore status and consent.
-Offered in selected terms.
+Offered intermittently.

 394 Energy Dispersive Spectrometry (2)

 Explores the applications of Energy Dispersive X-ray Spectroscopy (EDS) in determining the chemical composition of specimens.
 Topics include sample preparation, specimen-beam interactions, and gun alignment procedures useful for generation and collection of x-rays in high vacuum and variable pressure.
 Hands-on training of the SEM and EDS system are emphasized.
 Prerequisites: BIO or EES 393 and consent.
-Offered in select terms.
+Offered intermittently.

 410 Physical Hydrology (4)

 An introductory class covering the hydrologic cycle including groundwater, precipitation, surface water, the vadose zone, and coastal hydrology.
 Topics include flow to wells, runoff processes, floods, capillarity, unsaturated flow, saltwater intrusion and effect of sea level changes.
 Laboratory and field exercises will illustrate aspects of the hydrological cycle.
 Lecture three hours, laboratory three hours a week.
-Prerequisites: EES 132 or EES 133 and math placement H or A, or Math 135 (C- or higher.)
-Offered spring of even-numbered years.
+Prerequisites: EES 133 and math placement H or A, or Math 135 (C- or higher).
+Offered fall of odd-numbered years.

 Explores all aspects of oil: its chemistry and origin; how we find it and turn it into myriad products; the influence that cheap, abundant oil has had on our society; and its role in politics and war.
 Environmental effects and the questions about the future supply will also be considered.
 Prerequisites: senior status or consent.
-Offered when circumstances permit.
+Offered spring of odd-numbered years.

 450 Biogeochemistry (4)